alex-yates-redgate/TDM-AutoMasklet/README.md

 ```

 ## Instructions
 1. Get the code.
-EITHER download the code a s a zip file, OR open a PowerShell command prompt and use git to clone the repo:
+EITHER download the code as a zip file, OR open a PowerShell command prompt and use git to clone the repo ([requires git](https://git-scm.com/)):
 ```
 git clone https://github.com/alex-yates-redgate/TDM-AutoMasklet.git
 ```